Fractonic Fractional Quantum Hall Effect: Fractionalisation

 \section{Fractionalisation}

 In this section, we shall show how the construction above allows us to produce fractionalised fermionic states.
 First, we will show in \cref{sec:single_wire_frac} how the left and right-moving fermions on a single wire can be re-expressed in terms of a pair of fractionalised quasiparticle fields.
 By introducing an appropriate coupling between such fields, we then see how one can stabilise a fractionalised phase, where these quasiparticles make up the low-energy excitations.
-This discussion largely follows Refs.~\cite{kane_fractional_2002,teo_luttinger_2014}.
+This discussion largely follows the standard method of Refs.~\cite{kane_fractional_2002,teo_luttinger_2014,tam_coupled_2020,tam_nondiagonal_2021}.
 Then in \cref{sec:gluing_fractions} we show how it is possible to construct composite materials by connecting wires with different fractionalisation.
-Crucially, we will see that it is possible to introduce couplings that can gap out left edge modes from one wire with right edge modes from another, where the two wires are fractionalised differently.
+Crucially, we will see that it is possible to introduce couplings that can gap out left edge modes from one wire with right edge modes from another, where the two wires have different fractionalisation.